 Getting Started: 5 Tips for Creating an Effective Email Marketing Strategy

-Creating an effective email marketing strategy can be all the difference in have a successful campaign that works on bringing in more website visitors and ultimately leads and sales for any business.
+Creating an effective email marketing strategy can be all the difference in having a successful campaign that works on bringing in more website visitors and ultimately leads and sales for any business.

 Whether you’re starting from scratch or salvaging a program that’s lost its way, the following tips can help power your strategy so that your email program is time well spent, with a measurable return.